Saudi Arabia witnesses 7,000 disputes over “endowments” in a year 45% of which are “commercial real estate”

 Posted in

-According to data released by the Ministry of Justice, Riyadh courts accounted for 44.3 percent of the total endowment cases during the last Hijri year, with 3,310 cases, followed by the Mecca region with 1,428 cases, the Eastern Province with 670 cases, and Medina with 640 cases.
+According to data released by the Ministry of Justice, Riyadh courts accounted for about 44.3 percent of the total endowment cases during the last Hijri year, amounting to about 3,310 cases, followed by Mecca with 1,428 cases, the Eastern Province with 670 cases, and Medina with 640 cases.

-According to data released by the Ministry of Justice, Riyadh courts accounted for 44.3 percent of the total number of endowment cases during the last Hijri year.
-The number of endowment claims in Qassim region reached 444, followed by Asir region with 186, Hail region with 169, Jazan region with 101, Tabuk region with 97, and Northern Borders region with 58.
+According to data released by the Ministry of Justice, Riyadh courts accounted for about 44.3 percent of the total number of endowment cases during the last Hijri year, which amounted to about 3,310 cases.

-The number of endowment claims in Qassim region reached 444, followed by Asir region with 186, Hail region with 169, Jazan region with 101, Tabuk region with 97, and Northern Borders region with 58.
+While the number of endowment cases in Qassim region reached 444 cases, followed by Asir region with 186 cases, Hail region with 169 cases, Jazan region with 101 cases, Tabuk region with 97 cases, followed by Northern Borders region with 58 cases.

 The number of cases in Najran region amounted to 48, followed by Al-Baha region with 42.
 While Al-Jouf region recorded the least number of cases in ending endowments during the past year with 38 cases.